RadicalxChange/rxc-voice/README.md

 8. Log in to the admin site at http://127.0.0.1:8000/admin

+9. Create a Group named "RxC Voice" -- any objects you create for RxC Voice must be added to this group.

+10. Create a Group named "RxC Conversations" -- any objects you create for RxC Conversations must be added to this group.

 ## Contribute

 For questions, comments, or troubleshooting, please feel free to open an issue on this repo.
 Our team currently includes only one developer--any kind of contribution from the community is greatly appreciated!